Sharing vehicles at first glance seems efficient, but how sustainable is CarSharing really?

 Some companies offer the two variants mentioned above as a combination, so you have one-stop free-floating and station-based CarSharing to choose from.

 Here, everyone can offer their private car for loan, organization and mediation are done through an Internet platform.

 With around 2,1 million users and around 18000 vehicles, the concept is now also an issue in Germany.
-Free floating is particularly popular in this country, around 75% of customers use this variant.
+In this country, free floating is particularly popular, around 75% of customers use this variant.
 Big players are the providers Car2go (approx. 640 users) and Drivenow (approx. 000 users).
-With regard to the station-based variant, the provider of Deutsche Bahn Flinkster (approx. 600 users) is the largest company in Germany.
+With regard to the station-based variant, the Deutsche Bahn Flinkster provider (approx. 600 users) is the largest company in Germany.

 How sustainable is CarSharing?

 The concept has great potential to become a sustainable solution to the current traffic problem.
-"A car sharing car replaces 8 to 20 private cars," says the Bundesverband CarSharing e.
+“One car sharing car replaces 8 to 20 private cars,” according to the Bundesverband CarSharing e.
 V. (bcs).
-In addition, the car models used by the suppliers have an above-average environmental balance and have lower CO2 emissions, since they are more modern, smaller, more energy-efficient and partly electrically operated.
+In addition, the car models used by the providers have an above-average environmental balance and have lower CO2 emissions because they are more modern, smaller, more energy-efficient and some are electrically operated.

 "CarSharing allows a flexible choice of transport.
 This benefits above all the ecologically sensible alternatives to the car.
 In a bcs study, 40% of CarSharing customers report a decline in car use.
 19% use bus and train more often.
 14% increase more often on the bike.
 Even bigger are the changes in households that were able to do away with their own car thanks to CarSharing: 70% drives less car, 40% drives more buses and trains and 32% cycles more often. "